Single-Mode vs Multimode Fiber: Differences, Uses, and How to Choose

 SMF depends on laser-based light sources, which are more expensive than multimode LEDs or VCSELs.
 This is why SMF transceivers usually cost more.

-What Is Multimode Fiber?
+What Is Multimode Fibre?

-You’ll see multimode fiber in:
+You’ll see multimode fibre in:

-• Data center rack-to-rack connections
+• Data centre rack-to-rack connections

 • Enterprise LANs